anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * 403 Forbidden: if the pledge detected that one or more security parameters from the trigger message to create the PVR were not valid, e.g., the LDevID (Reg) certificate.

-The header of the PVR SHALL contain the following parameters as defined in {{RFC7515}}:
+The header of the PVR SHALL contain the following parameters as defined in {{RFC7515}} to support JWS signing of the object:

 * alg: algorithm used for creating the object signature.